Moving Average Inc.

 Connect on LinkedIn

 Caution I am not a lawyer, my AI is not a lawyer, and this is not legal advice.
-Below is an edited research report I created using ChatGPT 5.2 on 2026-1-29; it may contain errors.
+Below is an edited research report I created using ChatGPT 5.2 on 2026-1-29, and Claude Code on 2026-3-8; it may contain errors.
 Caveat Emptor.

 Executive Summary